THE HEART OF HOBART

 Creating a focal point for social activity, Parliament Square will become a dynamic community hub, a destination for locals and visitors alike to relax in and enjoy.

-The precinct will be delivered in multiple stages, with the Salamanca Building due for completion at the end of 2016 and the final stage in 2018.
+The precinct will be delivered in multiple stages, with the Salamanca Building due for completion in second quarter 2017 and the final stage in last quarter 2018.